-- o Identify ways to process dependency claims more timely, including continued use of contractors to process dependency claims. - o Increase quality accuracy rates through implementation of improvements to skill certification and training on administrative actions. - Reduce errors associated with separation pay withholdings by providing training to increase understanding for processing rules involving separation procedures. - Develop and conduct consistency studies targeted to error trends found in test reviews. - o In November 2013, implemented Veteran upfront income verification with Internal Revenue Service and Social Security Administration.
-In
+- Identify ways to process dependency claims more timely, including continued use of contractors to process these claims. - Increase quality accuracy rates through implementation of improvements to skill certification and training on administrative actions. - Reduce errors associated with separation pay withholdings by providing training to increase understanding for processing rules involving separation procedures. - Develop and conduct consistency studies targeted to error trends found in test reviews. - In November 2013, implemented Veteran upfront income verification with Internal Revenue Service and Social Security Administration.
+In November 2015, VBA extended upfront income verification to claims for special monthly pension, dependency, and medical adjustments.
+The expansion of upfront verification has a production release date of August 14, 2016; capturing display enhancements and beginning field utilization of the functionality.
+Training will be disseminated to the field following the successful production release of the functionality. - Establish Pension Management Centers (PMCs) timeliness standards for completing incarceration/fugitive felon adjustments and prepare and provide written and oral guidance. - o Provide refresher training on the VBA fugitive felon program. - Investigate whether VBA can improve data matching with the Bureau of Prisons or other sources to identify benefit awards that require adjustments. - Perform accuracy reviews to identify deficiencies and IPERA errors and disseminate findings to the PMCs on a monthly basis.
+Increase the frequency of site visits at the PMCs and incorporate IPERA awareness training and compliance into site-visit protocol.

-- November 2015, extended upfront income verification to claims for special monthly pension, dependency, and medical adjustments and updated the Federal tax information for all pension claims. - Implemented the National Training Curriculum for FY 2016 to include refresher training for Pension Management Center (PMC) employees on the use of income and expenses in pension determinations, including Improper Payments Elimination Recovery Act (IPERA) awareness training. - Establish PMCs timeliness standards for completing incarceration/fugitive felon adjustments and prepare and provide written and oral guidance. - o Provide refresher training on the VBA fugitive felon program. - Investigate whether VBA can improve data matching with the Bureau of Prisons or other sources to identify benefit awards that require adjustments. - Review PMC Capture Unit standard operating procedures and pertinent manual provisions regarding the scanning and uploading of documents.
-Revise materials to determine appropriate timeliness and process for scanning and uploading. - o In December 2015, implemented centralized mail processing and virtual analysis concept, which involves rerouting of mail by the United States Postal Service, contractor-operated scanning, and automated work-routing processes directly to the Veterans Benefits Management System (VBMS) eFolder.
-This process eliminates paper handling and expeditiously uploads claims, evidence, and other mail to a Veteran's VBMS eFolder. - Perform accuracy reviews to identify deficiencies and IPERA errors and disseminate findings to the PMCs on a monthly basis.
-Increase the frequency of site visits at the PMCs and incorporate IPERA awareness training and compliance into site-visit protocol. - Conduct random compliance surveys at schools and training facilities to review compliance with VA education program reporting requirements.
-Provide necessary training for school and training facility officials to assist them in adhering to these reporting requirements.
-Suspend approval of programs, schools, and training facilities due to non-compliance with VA education program requirements, as appropriate. - Update School Certifying Official Handbook to include updated IPERA policies and procedures.
-This handbook provides processes and procedures to Certifying Officials and other school staff involved with certification of beneficiaries for VA education benefits. - Conduct refresher training for Regional Processing Offices on Chapter 33 manual entry procedures, with a focus on the reduction of improper payments.
+Update School Certifying Official Handbook to include updated Improper Payments Elimination and Recovery Act policies and procedures.
+This handbook provides processes and procedures to Certifying Officials and other school staff involved with certification of beneficiaries for VA education benefits.

-Disaster Relief Act - Hurricane Sandy
+Disaster Relief Act - Hurricane Sandy:

-VA implemented an action plan to prevent the recurrence of lack of documentation for Holdback and Retention payments and included additional training to Construction and Facilities Management (CFM) project staff and greater communication with the VA's Financial Services Center.
-An action plan to prevent the recurrence of payments made outside the period of performance (PoP) was implemented and includes extending the PoP where applicable, and monitoring the Construction and Architect/Engineer contracts with greater scrutiny by CFM Contracting Officers.
+- VA implemented an action plan to prevent the recurrence of lack of documentation for Holdback and Retention payments and included additional training to Construction and Facilities Management (CFM) project staff and greater communication with the VA's Financial Services Center. - An action plan to prevent the recurrence of payments made outside the period of performance (PoP) was implemented and includes extending the PoP where applicable, and monitoring the Construction and Architect/Engineer contracts with greater scrutiny by CFM Contracting Officers.

-Payments to Federal Employees
+Payments to Federal Employees:

-- Leverage data analytics to: (1) better identify and categorize the root cause of recurring errors that could potentially cause improper payments, as well as (2) the development of strategies to reduce improper payments. - Establish collaborative efforts between Office of Human Resources Management and the Office of Finance to develop a communications plan that facilitates better sharing of information with station human resources (HR) and payroll offices as it relates to audit findings, corrective action plans, and strategies to reduce improper payments.
+- Leverage data analytics to: (1) better identify and categorize the root cause of recurring errors that could potentially cause improper payments, as well as (2) develop strategies to reduce improper payments. - Establish collaborative efforts between Office of Human Resources Management and the Office of Finance to develop a communications plan that facilitates better sharing of information with station human resources (HR) and payroll offices as it relates to audit findings, CAPs, and strategies to reduce improper payments.
 Establish reoccurring meeting with stations susceptible to processing, systems, or coding errors that generate improper payments. - May 2015, VA began deployment to a new human resources information system (HRSmart) that is expected to increase operational efficiencies and improve controls of managing processing HR actions.
-Full deployment from VA's legacy system, PAID, to HRSmart is tentatively scheduled for completion in calendar year 2016.
+Full deployment from VA's legacy system, PAID, to HRSmart is tentatively scheduled to be completed in calendar year 2016.